-The Hart’s tongue fern is quite different from other ferns and its unique looks, shape, and growing pattern are the main sources of attraction.
+The Hart’s tongue fern of the Aspleniaceae family is quite different from other ferns and its unique looks, shape, and growing pattern are the main sources of attraction.
 It derives its name from its fronds that resemble a male deer’s tongue.

 - Hart’s Tongue Fern Care